Dave Mirra: Personal life and death

 Mirra was posthumously diagnosed with chronic traumatic encephalopathy (CTE).
 In addition to the "countless" concussions he suffered during his career, his skull was fractured when he was hit by a car at 19 years old, and he also competed in boxing as an amateur.
 He became the first action sports star to be diagnosed with the neurodegenerative disease.

 Mirra's wife chose to support several charitable causes in her husband's memory, including CTE research, Road 2 Recovery Foundation, and More Than Sport.

 City officials in Greenville, North Carolina planned to create an action sports park to honor Mirra's legacy.
 The first phase would include both skate and BMX facilities.

-In 2024, Mirra's family dedicated a permanent statue of Dave Mirra at the Jaycee skatepark in Greenville, where Mirra skated when he moved to the area in 1995.
+In 2024, Mirra's family dedicated a permanent statue of Dave Mirra at the Jaycee skatepark in Greenville, where Mirra rode BMX when he moved to the area in 1995.
 The memorial was created by his friends, including BMX rider Mike Laird who did the fabrication.